Bootz999/Bootz999/README.md

 - 👋 Hi, I’m @Bootz999
 - 👀 I’m interested in ...drugs,sex,and coding
-- 🌱 I’m currently learning ... coding
+- 🌱 I’m currently learning ... coding and
+How not to pick crazy Spanish women 😍
+The first one I'm getting good at!!!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
+Talk to me nice
 - 📫 How to reach me ...
- Facebook-Frank Vicente
+ Facebook-Frank Vicente n/
  Textme-9294439995

 <!---